 Clue 2: Look for hornets where you can find them

 To find hornets, you must be aware of their way of life.
 Hornets actively hunt for insects and collect sugar-containing food and wood fibers for their nest.
-The chance of encountering a hornet are therefore greater in places with lots of small insects, on nectar plants or where dead wood can be found.
+The chance of encountering a hornet are therefore greater in places with lots of small insects.
 Good locations to go look for hornets in summer are:

 - Ripe (fallen) fruit: especially pears and apples are rich in sugars

-- Late flowering plants: common ivy (Hedera helix) and snowberry (Symphoricarpos) offer a treat from September for many insects
+- Late flowering plants: common ivy (Hedera) and snowberry (Symphoricarpos) offer a treat from September for insects

 Clue 3: Observe the flight direction of hornets